Lula, Son of Brazil: Soundtrack

 The soundtrack was composed by Antonio Pinto.
 The musical taste of Lula was faithfully followed in the preparation of the soundtrack.
 He requested the sertanejo duo Zezé Di Camargo & Luciano to record "Meu Primeiro Amor", a version of "Lejanía" by Paraguayan composer Herminio Giménez adapted into Portuguese by José Fortuna.
 The former president also requested the inclusion of two remarkable songs in his life and emotional memories: "Nossa Canção", a romantic samba by Luiz Ayrão, recorded by Nana Caymmi especially for the soundtrack, and "Desesperar Jamais" by Ivan Lins and Vitor Martins, recorded by Ivan and samba player Roberto Ribeiro.
 The soundtrack is complemented with songs contemporary to the years represented in the film, such as "Sentimental Demais" by Altemar Dutra, "Estúpido Cupido" by Celly Campelo, "Saudosa Maloca" by Demônios da Garoa, and even "Pra Frente Brasil", an anthem for the Brazil national football team during the 1970 FIFA World Cup.
-The film's soundtrack album was released a month before the film, marking the first time this had ever happeneded in Brazil.
+The film's soundtrack album was released a month before the film, marking the first time this had ever happened in Brazil.